AleksaMCode/AMx64/README.md

 ## Introduction <a name="introduction"></a>
 <p align="justify"><b>AMx64</b> is a simplified 64-bit processor simulator implemented in C#.
 It comes with a build-in, assembly language loosely based around <a href="https://www.nasm.us">NASM</a>.
-The processor acts as 64-bit machine code interpreter with its own instruction set that includes integer computations.<br><br>
+The processor acts as 64-bit machine code interpreter with its own instruction set that includes integer computations.</p>
-<b>AMx64</b> was created for a <i>Computer Architecture</i> course project, as taught at the Faculty of Electrical Engineering Banja Luka.</p>

 ## CPU details <a name="cpu_details"></a>
 <p align="justify">Registers are small storage cells built directly into a processor that are vastly faster than main memory (RAM) but are also more expensive per byte.
 Because of this price factor, there is not typically much room in a processor for storing data.
 The execution of a typical program is: move data from memory to registers, perform computations, move processed data from registers to memory and repeat.<br><br>